Nashville Summer Staycation To-Do’s

 Swimming Pools, Parks and Splash Pads

-In most towns and communities, there are city pools (indoors and out), splash pads, and always a park.
-We love going to the park and walking the greenway and hitting the slides when the temperature is right.
-On the hot days, the cool water is where you can find some relief and tire the kids out with fun.
+In most towns and communities, there are city pools (indoors and out), splash pads, and parks.
+We love going to the park and walking the greenways or hitting the slides when the temperature is right.
+On the hot days, the cool water is where you can find some relief and tire the kids out.
 Check out your community’s local page to get more information on pool costs and hours.
-And check out our swimming guide here!
+Check out our swimming guide here!

 Another great option is Gaylord Opryland SoundWaves Water Park.
 This is only available to hotel guests, so if you are looking to have a nice retreat before the summer is over, book a weekend there and enjoy everything it has to offer.
-Staying in their resort is a real treat and although you will still be in Nashville, it is so big inside you will feel miles away!
+Staying in their resort is a real treat and, although you will still be in Nashville, it is so big inside you will feel like you’re miles away!
+Our kids loved the scavenger hunt around the resort.
 For a special discount and for more info, check out their website as they run discounts for Davidson County and Tennessee residences.

-If you are looking for a more budget-friendly option, check out Wave Country, and discounted rates from 3-5 pm, Tuesday-Friday.
+If you are looking for a more budget-friendly option, check out Wave Country, offering discounted rates for kids from 3-5 pm, Tuesday-Friday.

 Educational Fun

-Nashville is home to an amazing science museum, Adventure Science Museum.
-They have many exhibits and hands on activities for kids of all ages.
-Be sure and check their page for a calendar of events for special happenings, hours and admission.
+Nashville is home to an amazing science museum.
+The Adventure Science Center has many exhibits and hands-on activities for kids of all ages.
+Check out their calendar of events for special happenings, hours and admission.
 If you are south of the city, check out the Discovery Center in Murfreesboro or aMuse’um Children’s Museum in Columbia.
-These are good places to let your kids roam safely and expel energy and challenges their brains at the same time!
+These are good places to let your kids roam safely and some expel energy while challenging their brains at the same time!

 Sports

 I am sports-obsessed, and Nashville has plenty to offer!
-We have a new soccer team and stadium in town, so you should take the family out to cheer on the Nashville SC.
+Take the family out to cheer on Nashville’s own soccer team, the Nashville SC, at their awesome new stadium.
 Another fun night out for the family is at First Horizon Park, home of the Nashville Sounds.
 Be on the lookout for the Tennessee Titans to release their practice schedule soon, as they typically have a free fan event at the stadium in the beginning of August!
-The Music City Grand Prix is happening the weekend of August 4-6, so be sure and check out all the events going on!
+Don’t forgt to sign up your kids (ages 5-12) for the Rac-Pack fan club!
+They offer great opportunities and experiences throughout the season.
+The Music City Grand Prix is happening the weekend of July 18-19, so be sure to check out all the events going on!
 Also, don’t miss the Nascar races at the Nashville SuperSpeedway.

 History Buff